31 Night Animals With Glowing Eyes: Red, Yellow etc. (with images)

 Dogs

-When you see glowing eyes in the dark, it is often a cat or a dog.
-This is simply because these are some of the most common animals in areas where people live.
-Dog with green eyes at night
+When you do see glowing eyes in the dark it will often be a cat or a dog.
+This is simply because these are some of the most common animals around areas where people live.

 Cats